cfarkas/SARS-CoV-2_illumina_analysis/README.md

 # Steps for user-provided datasets from SARS-CoV-2:

-In order to obtain all founder mutations in user-provided SARS-CoV-2 NGS datasets, users need to execute another bash script: SARS-CoV-2_get_ngs.sh, providing the Sequence read archive accessions of each datasets (SRR prefix), SARS-CoV-2 fasta reference, number of threads for calculations and path to PERL5LIB from vcftools as follows.
+In order to obtain all founder mutations in user-provided SARS-CoV-2 NGS datasets, users need to execute another bash script: SARS-CoV-2_get_ngs.sh, providing:

+- Sequence read archive accessions of each datasets (SRR prefix)
+- SARS-CoV-2 fasta reference
+- number of threads for calculations
+- path to PERL5LIB from vcftools

+as follows:
 ```
 git clone https://github.com/cfarkas/SARS-CoV-2_illumina_analysis.git
 cd SARS-CoV-2_illumina_analysis